nutonomy/nuscenes-devkit/README.md

 ### Map versions
 Here we give a brief overview of the different map versions:
 - **v1.3**: Add BitMap class that supports new lidar basemap and legacy semantic prior map.
+Remove [one broken lane](https://github.com/nutonomy/nuscenes-devkit/issues/493).
 - **v1.2**: Expand devkit and maps to include arcline paths and lane connectivity for the prediction challenge.
 - **v1.1**: Resolved issues with ego poses being off the drivable surface.
 - **v1.0**: Initial map expansion release from July 2019.
 Supports 11 semantic layers.